Analog Devices

 Acquisition in 2018

-OtoSense, Inc. is an infrastructure software company that specializes in deep-learning-based sound recognition technology.
-Established in 2013 and based in Palo Alto, California, OtoSense has developed a platform that converts machine sounds and vibrations into actionable insights, facilitating early detection and diagnosis of anomalies.
-This technology is designed for use on standard edge devices, complemented by scalable cloud software, enabling real-time monitoring and analysis.
-OtoSense also offers a mobile application that translates various audio alerts into visual and tactile notifications, catering to both military and civilian applications, such as elderly monitoring and battlefield threat identification.
-The company has gained traction in the automotive sector through partnerships, positioning itself to enhance relationships with software vendors across diverse industries where sound plays a critical role in operational efficiency and safety.
-Their innovative solutions are adaptable to various environments, addressing the needs of complex machinery and ensuring optimized performance.
-OtoSense operates as a subsidiary of Analog Devices, Inc. as of April 2018.
+OtoSense, Inc. is an infrastructure software company that specializes in deep-learning sound recognition technology.
+Founded in 2013 and based in Palo Alto, California, OtoSense has developed a software platform that converts machine sounds and vibrations into actionable insights, allowing enterprise customers to enhance their operations through sound intelligence.
+This platform operates on standard edge devices and is supported by a scalable cloud infrastructure.
+OtoSense also offers a mobile application that translates various sounds, such as doorbells and alarms, into visual and tactile alerts, catering to diverse applications from elder monitoring to military threat detection.
+The company has established early traction in the automotive sector through partnerships with car manufacturers and aims to expand its technology's reach into other markets where sound plays a critical role in machine monitoring and anomaly detection.
+As of 2018, OtoSense operates as a subsidiary of Analog Devices, Inc.

 Symeo